Create a classic workspace

 To create a workspace:

-In the Workspace Name field, enter a human-readable name for this workspace.
+- In the Workspace Name field, enter a name for this workspace.
 Only alphanumeric characters, underscores, and hyphens are allowed, and the name must be 3-30 characters long.

-In the Region field, select a region for your workspace’s network and clusters.
-For the list of supported regions, see Databricks clouds and regions.
+- In the Region dropdown, select a region for your workspace’s network and clusters.
+For supported regions, see Databricks clouds and regions.

 - For a standalone VPC, set this to the project ID for your VPC.